The Knight Foundation Responds to COVID-19

 - A second request for a capital campaign for this the Knight Foundation previously approved a grant from its own funds or advised a grant from the Knight Fund at the Community Foundation

-Grant applications are submitted to the Aberdeen Community Advisory Council.
+Grant applications should be submitted to Jamie Farmen at firstname.lastname@example.org and Lilly Weinberg with the Knight Foundation at email@example.com.
 The grant application form can be found below.